zendy/shades/README.md

 Check out the [documentation on our built-in helpers](docs/helpers.md)

-More documentation coming soon, but I hope this helps you to get started.
+More documentation coming soon, but I hope this helps you to get started :)